Internship Training Manual

 Return to table of contents

-• Ongoing informal verbal feedback about the interns’ experience of the training program is gathered every other week at the Director of Training lunch and ad hoc as needed throughout the year.
+Ongoing informal verbal feedback about the interns’ experience of the training program is gathered every other week at the Associate Director of Training lunch and ad hoc as needed throughout the year.

 More formal evaluations of the various components of the internship program are done with the following evaluation forms:

-• Evaluation of Supervision Training—Interns complete a supervision of training evaluation form and discuss it with the Coordinator of Psychology Practicum, who provides supervision for interns’ provision of supervision.
-This form is signed by the intern and Coordinator of Psychology Practicum and submitted to the Director of Training.
+• Evaluation of Supervision Training—Interns complete a supervision of training evaluation form and discuss it with the Practicum Coordinator, who provides supervision for interns’ provision of supervision.
+This form is signed by the intern and Practicum Coordinator and submitted to the Associate Director of Training.

-• Evaluation of Outreach and Consultation—Interns complete the Outreach Evaluation Form and discuss it with the Coordinator of Outreach.
-The form is signed by the intern and the Coordinator of Outreach and submitted to Director of Training.
+• Evaluation of Outreach—Interns complete the Outreach Evaluation Form and discuss it with the Outreach Coordinator.
+The form is signed by the intern and the Coordinator of Outreach and submitted to Associate Director of Training.

-• Evaluation of Clinical Concentrations—Interns evaluate the concentration (SACS, COPE, Diversity Outreach and Liaison) to which they have been appointed using the appropriate form for each experience.
-This evaluation is discussed by the intern and the supervising staff member(s), signed, and submitted to the Director of Training.
+• Evaluation of Clinical Concentrations—Interns evaluate the concentration to which they have been appointed using the appropriate form for each experience.
+This evaluation is discussed by the intern and the supervising staff member(s), signed, and submitted to the Associate Director of Training.

-• Evaluation of Specialized Seminars—Interns anonymously evaluate specialized seminars (interpersonal psychotherapy, cognitive-behavioral therapy, and couples therapy) using the appropriate form at the conclusion of each seminar.
-These forms are submitted to the Director of Training.
+• Evaluation of Specialized Seminars—Interns anonymously evaluate specialized seminars (diversity and research) using the appropriate form at the conclusion of each seminar.
+These forms are submitted to the Associate Director of Training.

-• Evaluation of Director of Training—At the conclusion of the internship an anonymous evaluation of the Director of Training is submitted to the Director of CAPS.
+• Evaluation of Associate Director of Training—At the conclusion of the internship, an anonymous evaluation of the Associate Director of Training is submitted to the Director of CAPS.

 The interns are encouraged to complete and submit these evaluations anonymously.
-The Coordinator of Research compiles the results of these evaluations, and submit the results and completed evaluations to the Director of Training.
+The evaluations are created on Qualtrics so that they can be anonymous, and the summary of the results can be viewed by the Associate Director of Training.
 The results of these evaluations are presented to the training committee and staff involved in that year’s internship training.
 Revisions to the training program are made on the basis of this feedback.

 Return to table of contents

-An IU Student Health Center Research Committee and the University Human Subjects Committee must approve research conducted at CAPS involving human subjects.
-Each project is subject to the Director of Training and CAPS approval.
+Research conducted at CAPS involving human subjects must be approved by an IU Student Health Center Research Committee and the University Human Subjects Committee.
+Each project is subject to the Associate Director of Training and CAPS approval.
 The study must meet APA and Indiana state ethical guidelines.

 Interns are expected to: